jamesshore/quixote/example/readme.md

 To run the app for manual testing:

 1. Run `./jake.sh run` (Unix/Mac) or `jake run` (Windows).
+2. Open `http://localhost:8080` in a browser.
+3. Click the coffee cup icon to see the code in action.

 Finding Your Way Around